PinkDiamond1/docs-24/docs/reference/packages.md

 - That contains [a `kurtosis.yml` file][kurtosis-yml]
 - Which names the package via a [locator][locators] that points to the directory containing the `kurtosis.yml` file

+Kurtosis packages are shared simply by pushing to GitHub, in the same way as Go modules.

 For example, a directory structure like so:

 ```